 If you want to run an executable file or script from anywhere on the system, you need to add the location of the file to this PATH variable.

-The PATH variable then needs to be added to the rc file of the shell so that the changes made to PATH variable is permanent.
+The PATH variable then needs to be added to the rc file of the shell so that the changes made to PATH variable are permanent.

 Did it help you?